laibw/Handwriting-recognition/README.md

     digitalWrite(redled,HIGH);
   }
 ```
 The first part determines whether the green or red LED will light up based on the current mode of drawing.
 If under drawing mode, green lights up; if under erase mode, red lights up.
+Remember to connect the LEDs in series with resistor to the respective GPIO pins.
 <br />
 ```c++
   uint16_t x, y;//touch coordinates